Dhritimanmitraa/order-management-system/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👥 Authors

+- **Dhritiman Mitra** - *Initial work* - [Dhritimanmitraa](https://github.com/Dhritimanmitraa)

+## 🙏 Acknowledgments

+- Material-UI for the amazing component library
+- MongoDB for the robust database solution
+- All contributors who have helped shape this project